 Captioning Accuracy: How to Measure Error Rates

 We use automated speech recognition (ASR) software to make many of our daily tasks easier.
-Maybe your morning routine starts with asking Alexa the weather forecast for the day, or maybe you have Siri transcribe an email or text message for you as you dictate on your way into work, or you turn on your favorite Netflix show at the end of the day by speaking into the TV remote.
-There have certainly been many exciting developments in speech recognition software over the last few years, and in cases like these, ASR will suffice.
+Maybe your morning routine starts with asking Alexa the weather forecast for the day, having Siri transcribe an email or text for you as you dictate on your way into work, or turning on your favorite Netflix show at the end of the day by speaking into the TV remote.
+In cases like these, ASR will suffice – but when it comes to closed captioning, we’ve seen how ASR (when used alone) can decrease overall captioning accuracy and create some serious fails.

-When it comes to captioning, however, we’ve seen how ASR – when used alone – can create some serious fails.
-Caption quality is incredibly important for accessibility purposes, but for many additional reasons as well such as search.
+Caption quality is incredibly important for accessibility purposes, but for many additional reasons as well, including search functionality.
 When we talk about captioning quality, we often refer to the accuracy rate.
-This post will discuss what accuracy rate really is, including how it’s measured, and what might be missing from the equation.
+This post will discuss what captioning accuracy rate really is–including how it’s measured and what might be missing from the equation.

-What IS Accuracy?
+What IS Captioning Accuracy?

 Captioning accuracy is made up of two different pieces: Formatted Error Rate (FER) and Word Error Rate (WER).
 FER is the percentage of word errors when formatting elements such as punctuation, grammar, speaker identification, non-speech elements, capitalization, and other notations are taken into account.
 For closed captioning, all of these formatting requirements are required to achieve at least a 99% accuracy.

-Common Causes of ASR Errors:
+Common Causes of Captioning Accuracy Errors:

 Formatting Errors